Salt, Ice and the Coldest Mixture

 No formal lab report is required.

-Each group is responsible for writing a one-paragraph procedure for each of the three sections.
-Each paragraph should completely describe all steps required to replicate your work!
-This means that it may be a long paragraph.
-Along with each paragraph include a neat data table and any graphs you draw.
-Write a second paragraph for each question which answers the objective question using your experimental data and observations.
+Part III Write a second paragraph for each question which answers the objective question using your experimental data and observations.
 Answer each objective question as definitively as you can and use your lab data to support your conclusions.
 You will be graded on how well your conclusions are supported by your data.
-This report must be completed during class by the last day of classes.

 This page owes much of its inspiration to a question at the General Chemistry Online site by Fred Senese.

-Last updated: Jun 10, 2009 Home
+Last updated: Jun 14, 2010 Home